alexmchale/xmlstats-ruby/README.md

 To query the current roster for an MLB team:

-    For 25-men roster: Xmlstats.mlb_roster("texas-rangers")
+    For 25-men roster: Xmlstats.mlb_roster("texas-rangers", false) or Xmlstats.mlb_roster("texas-rangers")

     For 40-men roster: Xmlstats.mlb_roster("texas-rangers", true)

-***Please note:*** At the moment xmlstats always returns 40-men roster, to prevent errors please use Xmlstats.mlb_roster("texas-rangers") for now.
-Depending on the API owner both functions might work in the future, but it is added for now already since it is suggested at https://erikberg.com/api/methods/roster.
+***Please note:*** Difference in roster is only seen before opening day.
+The MLB rosters are only updated through beginning of December.
+The 25-men roster and 40-men roster are available before Opening Day.
+Since September the active roster expands to 40 players.
+See https://erikberg.com/api/methods/roster and https://erikberg.com/api/issues/197

 This method returns an array of **Player** objects with the following fields: